NOTE: This post may contain affiliate links. Read the disclosure for details.

-It may seem odd that we are covering how to stick to your budget before even offering guidance on how to create it.
+It may seem odd that we cover how to stick to a budget before even offering guidance on creating it.

 The real truth is that most people are hesitant to budget since they believe it will result in a lot of stress.